MNewbigging/turret-constructor/README.md

 - Open `vite.config.ts` and edit the `base` property to read `/<your-repo-name>/`
 - In Github, go to your repo > Settings > Pages > Build and Deployment and under the Source dropdown, choose Github Actions
+- In AssetManager::getPathPrefix, edit the path to read `/<your-repo-name>/`

 # Loading Assets